Special Educational Needs

 The Head of School is Mr. Glyn Roberts, who is responsible for:

-- Ensuring the Governing Body are kept up to date about how the school provides for and supports children with SEND and any accompanying issues.
+• Ensuring the Local Academy Council is kept up to date about how the school provides for and supports children with SEND and any accompanying issues.

-The SEND Governor is Nikki Britt who is responsible for:
+The SEND Governor is Niki Britt who is responsible for:

 How will the school know if my child needs extra help?